How (and When) to Make Room Requests

 - If you have multiple requests, try to prioritise them in order of your preferences.

-- Do your homework first so you don’t make requests that cannot be fulfilled (e.g. don’t ask for a room with a fold-down Murphy bed when you have booked a Royal Guest Room, or book a Preferred Location and then request a mansion building room).
+- Do your homework first so you don’t make requests that cannot be fulfilled (e.g. don’t ask for a room with a pull-down Murphy bed when you have booked a Royal Guest Room, or book a Preferred Location and then request a mansion building room).

 - You can ask if an upgraded room category might be available for your stay (e.g. a River View if you were only able to book Water View) but obviously not all such requests can be granted and you should not set your expectations too high.
 Also it becomes more difficult with longer or multiple-room bookings.
 It certainly can’t hurt to ask though, and such requests are more likely to be favourably received if you at least offer to pay any extra costs rather than simply asking for a free upgrade.

 A bit of background at this point: the Port Orleans room assignment team run a regular series of reports which are designed to catch multiple-room bookings, linked guests with the same surname, continuing reservations (especially at the start or end of offer periods, where people may make two consecutive bookings to take advantage of time-limited deals) and other special requests.
 In some cases they will then ‘block out’ rooms as required.
 Thus larger travelling groups, or more complicated requests, are likely to be blocked out a few days in advance — so if you have three or more rooms booked for your party then it might be worth getting in touch with the resort around 3-4 days before arrival.
 For one or two rooms, around 2-3 days might be better.
 Online checkin makes no difference to this allocation process by the way, and they recommend that you take advantage of this facility.